Ada-C6/weekly-learning-goals/weekly-learning-goals/week-16.md

 - Render data from server without reloading a page
 - Use jQuery to make AJAX requests
 - Use GET and POST methods with AJAX
+- Use Underscore templates to generate HTML from JavaScript